 As our planet enters another major extinction period in it's 4.5 billion year history, now known as the "sixth extinction", these photographs respond to this anthropogenic event of unprecedented scale.

 In the media barely a day now passes without a reminder.
-The World Wildlife Fund and the Zoological Society of London report the numbers of wild animals living on Earth today 9as of 2020) have fallen by two-thirds from the levels of 1970 - two thirds in fifty years.
+The World Wildlife Fund and the Zoological Society of London report the numbers of wild animals living on Earth today have fallen two-thirds from the levels of 1970 - two thirds in fifty years.
 The declaration from the International Program on the State of the Oceans that ‘marine species risk entering a phase of extinction unprecedented in human history' is but another in a long and growing list.

 Ellingsen created this exhibition as a response to the ravages of human activity on the natural world.
 His solarized Polaroid negatives were produced in partnership with Vancouver's Beaty Biodiversity Museum and their curators and the series of 132 images emerged through seven years of research and practice.
 Even a casual walk through the museum’s collection reveals deep mixed feelings of preservation and loss; we are allowed such close intimacy with life forms we would rarely see in person, and yet, they are removed so profoundly from living nature.
 There is a play of darkness and light through the museum’s displays, and Ellingsen responds with his own aesthetic of strange beauty.
 The use of his last supply of Polaroid’s extirpated Type 55PN film itself reflects on the fragility of preservation; production of this distinct film ceased in 2009.
 We may not see many of these living entities for much longer and we certainly will not see such photographs.